MaximilianMcC/crossy-road-ce/README.md

-# crossy-road-ce
+# Crossy Road CE
-Crossy road made for the TI-84 Plus CE for NCEA
+A simplified version of the game [crossy road](https://en.wikipedia.org/wiki/Crossy_Road) made for the TI 84 Plus CE graphing calculator.
+This project is also being used for NCEA Level 3 DTS.
+You can view the project management side of it [here](https://github.com/users/MaximilianMcC/projects/4).